segmentio/segment-docs/src/guides/intro-user.md

 Depending on the access level you have in your organization's Segment workspace, you might be able to create new Destinations, or you might only be able to edit existing ones.

-To add a new Destination, you need a few pieces of information which you enter into the Segment App, so that it can connect with the destination tool.
+To add a new Destination, you'll usually need some information from the destination tool, which you enter into the Segment App so Segment can send data to that tool.

 ## Intro to personas